nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 4. User enters in timetable manually

-5. ComPal displays the timetable
+5. COMPal displays the timetable